wkurzius/textbook-notes/this-week.md

   - Periods 1–4 rotate, and a different one is skipped each day.
   - No Calc on Tuesday
   - No College Prep on Thursday
+  - Also, periods 8 and 9 swap on alternating days for reasons

 ---